EEDTrackerEU

 • Tracked item: name the article, measure, programme, data series, or entity population being monitored.

-• Status basis: use official values such as Eurostat distance to target, Commission NECP assessment findings, reported energy savings, audit completion records, or transposition status.
+• Status basis: use official values such as Eurostat distance to target, Commission assessment findings, reported energy savings, audit completion records, or transposition status.

 • Owner: assign the row to the team that can verify the data, such as energy management, facilities, public-sector estate, sustainability reporting, legal, or data-centre operations.